polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain.md

 When you're done exploring your local node, you can stop it to remove any state changes you've made.
 Since you started the node with the `--dev` option, stopping the node will purge all persistent block data, allowing you to start fresh the next time.

-To stop the local Substrate node:
+To stop the local node:

 1. Return to the terminal window where the node output is displayed
-2. Press `Control-C` to terminate the running process
+2. Press `Control-C` to stop the running process
 3. Verify that your terminal returns to the prompt in the `polkadot-sdk-solochain-template` directory